Lachysagit/Assesment2-Mechanic/Design documentation/Readme.md

 - Test data –  see file commited to design documentation

-- Class diagram – show the planned class and inheritance hierarchy with attributes and methods for all classes
+- Class diagram – see file commited to design documentation